bmink/sprited/README.md

 ## Creating and editing

-`sprited` operates on json files that describe one or more sprites.
+`sprited` operates on JSON files that describe one or more sprites.
 The file has the following structure:

 ```JSON